Chespirito Not Really on Purpose Review Episode 1 | No Spoilers

 I say “the first phase of El Chavo del 8” because I was born in 1979 and my generation practically watched every single Televisa and Imevisión TV shows during our childhood.
 I didn’t have the chance to watch the original El Chavo cast: Quico (Carlos Villagrán), Don Ramón (Ramón Valdés), the four (or more?)
 Patys, and La Chilindrina (María Antonieta de las Nieves) used to have long ponytails and a light green dress.

 No. I watched the show later, in its second phase.
-La Chilindrina changed to short pigtails (once in kindergarten, my late grandmother dressed me up with la Chilindrina’s fake glasses and makeup freckles) and a red and green dress with a touch of yellow, without Don Ramón and without Quico, but with characters like La Popis (Florinda Meza) with two pigtails (she originally wore ponytails with a bow).
+La Chilindrina changed to short pigtails (once in kindergarten, as you can see in the above picture, my late grandmother dressed me up with la Chilindrina’s fake glasses and makeup freckles) and a red and green dress with a touch of yellow.
+Without Don Ramón and without Quico, but with characters like La Popis (Florinda Meza) with two pigtails (she originally wore ponytails with a bow).

-If I recall correctly, I used to watch the TV show with my late grandmother every Friday night on channel 2, maybe before “Cachún cachún ra ra” (another famous 80s TV show).
-And eventually, the show focused solely on the Los Caquitos segment and their adventures working at a hotel where La Maruja also worked (the only adult joke in the show I can recall… it took me decades to understand it).
+If I recall correctly, I used to watch the TV show with my late grandmother every Friday night on channel 2, maybe before “Cachún cachún ra ra” (a famous but not so famous 80s TV show).
+And eventually, the show focused solely on the Los Caquitos segment and their adventures working at a hotel where La Maruja also worked (the only adult joke in the show I can recall… it took me decades to understand it, lol).
+This chespirito not really on purpose review aims to highlight these connections to our collective past as lots of people still use phrases in Spanish like “no hay de queso, nomás de papa”..

 The character introductions were exceptional.
 The most accurate comment I read on social media was about the incredible resemblance between Andrea Noli and Angelines Fernández, “La bruja del 71” —The Witch of 71—.
 The Horacio Gómez (the famous “Godinez” from The Kid of Number Eight) character was the only actor who doesn’t really resemble to Roberto’s brother.

-And regarding the actors, it was a pleasant surprise to see Macarena García in the role of Graciela Fernández, Chespirito’s first wife.
+And regarding the actors, it was a pleasant surprise to see Macarena García in the role of young Graciela Fernández, Chespirito’s first wife.
+We’ll be eager to see how her story unfolds in chespirito: not really on purpose episode (season 1, episode 2) and beyond.

 Plot Development and Initial Conflicts

-It is presented the conflict of being an obedient son, a “useful” young man with a stable job, or being the “rebel” who abandons everything to seek the impossible: making people laugh.
+The main conflict is about being an obedient son, a “useful” young man with a stable job, or being the “rebel” who abandons everything to seek the impossible: making people laugh.
+Not fame nor wealth: he was just looking for laughs.

 The narrative is agile and dynamic, using flashbacks that keep the viewer’s attention.
 Also on Twitter / X, I read a criticism from someone who “didn’t understand the flashbacks,” which seems pretty ridiculous considering that every single flashback indicates the current place (Mexico City) and the year.